emanuelmaus/Deep3P-Denoising/README.md

 ### Further information

-For more detailed information about the code and its functionality, please refer to the [documentation file](docs/documentation/Documentation.txt) and the code itself, which includes comments explaining the various functions and steps.
+For more detailed information about the code and its functionality, please refer to the [documentation file](/docs/documentation/Documentation.txt) and the code itself, which includes comments explaining the various functions and steps.
 Additionally, you may contact the authors for further assistance or clarification.

 ## Future Work

 - [X] Document the code
 - [ ] Fix certain bugs
-	- [ ] Make predictions directly after training in	    [training_routine.m](https://gitlab.com/suamE/cascadedenoisingstrategies/-/blob/main/training_routine.m#L169).
+	- [ ] Make predictions directly after training in
 - [ ] Implement certain features
-	- [ ] Implement/Add a function, which allows for predictions on a test substack instead of random patches in [training_routine](training_routine.m) and [transfer_learning_routine](transfer_learning_routine.m).
+	- [ ] Implement/Add a function, which allows for predictions on a test substack instead of random patches in.
 	- [ ] Implement a function, that adjusts the input dimension/ patch size based on stored prediction parameters, which corresponds to the "conservation of volume" (e.g. if 16x32x32x32 fits on the GPU, then 1x64x64x64 should also be able to run).

 ## References